 - a.
 Students may not have more than fifteen unexcused absences in the class they are trying to recover. - b.
-Students must have at least an OVERALL grade of 35% in the class.
-Students can recover up to six classes total and no more than two from each content area. - c.
+Preference in selection will be given to students who have at least an OVERALL grade of 35% in the class. - c.
 Seniors in Summer School: A diploma will be awarded (within ten business days, unless one must be ordered) after the senior has completed his/her required classes and an Administrator verifies that all graduation requirements have been met.
 This includes the Senior Project, Experiential Learning hours, payment of outstanding bills, and materials returned (including their Chromebook, charger, and case).